Rubenmp/Rubik/README.md

 ## Future work
 Ordered by difficulty:

 * -t option to show tricks for pretty patterns

-    * -l <input_file> option to show logic errors in a Rubik's cube (like invalid permutations that made the cube unresolvable) and how to solve it)
+* -l <input_file> option to show logic errors in a Rubik's cube (like invalid permutations that made the cube unresolvable) and how to solve it [self implemented]

 * Implement advanced methods as Fridrich in 3x3

 * Solve 4x4, 5x5, [megamix](https://www.flipkart.com/shengshou-megamix/p/itmdrbgnevm7yhsd), who knows...

 For any doubt or suggestion you can [contact me](https://github.com/Rubenmp) or [create an issue](https://github.com/Rubenmp/Rubik/issues) respectively.